zBlueex/Kawaii/README.md

 ## [Spanish](https://github.com/ItzMoon931/Kawaii/README-ES.md) | English

 # Information about Kawaii <img width="20" alt="Kawaii Logo" src="Assets/kawaii.png">
 Kawaii is a very dangerous malware.
-It can destroy personal information, delete files to start Windows, destroy the registry, modify the MBR, delete random files from the whole C disk (ONLY THE C DISK, NO OTHER). *I have to check if this is true xd*
+It can destroy personal information, delete files to start Windows, destroy the registry, modify the MBR, delete random files from all ~the whole C disk (ONLY THE C DISK, NO OTHER).
+I have to check if this is true xd~ **I confirmed it, in case you have more than one machine on the test machine, it can screw up all the machines.**
 <details>

 <summary> More Info 📄 </summary>